Richard Washington (climatologist): Other Climate Science Research

 Aside from projects aimed at obtaining observational data in the field, Washington has led the climate science component of the 5 year NERC and DFID funded UMFULA project and the climate model evaluation component of the 4 year NERC and DFID funded IMPALA project.
 He was Principal Investigator of the DFID funded LaunchPAD project which involved climate scientists in East, southern, central and West Africa in climate model evaluation.

 External Roles

 In 2020, Washington was appointed as a scientific advisor and lead desert scientist for the Extreme E motorsport series.
 In his role, he has been praised by a wide range of journalists for his ability to satisfactorily address a number of issues related to Extreme E. He has especially cited the series' potential to divert the attention of large worldwide audiences towards climate-related issues as a key reason for his involvement.

 In 2022, Washington was appointed as Chair of the Extreme E Science Committee.
+He has been on the Panel of Expert Advisors of the Earthshot Prize since 2023.